 I’ll never know, but I do know we heard genuine “yip yips” and we have not heard anything resembling that sound since.
 If they were owls or whatever you’d think we would have heard them again.

-If anyone knows of a Tasmanian animal that goes yip yip at night I’d like to know, to set my mind at ease, as I am still kicking myself for not getting out of bed that night.
+If anyone knows of a Tasmanian animal that goes yip yip at night I’d like to know, to set my mind at ease, as I am still kicking myself for not going out and checking the paddocks that night.

 Meanwhile, here’s the most recent thylacine reports I could find.